Skip to main content

 Process Management

-bun dev:stop # Stops all PM2 processes
+bun run dev:stop # Stops all PM2 processes

-cd packages/agent && bun start
+cd packages/agent && bun run start

 Health Monitoring